metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 In the most simple case the `needle` control plane is based on `kind` which is running on a machine which was setup manually/partly automated with a debian:12 operating system.
 This machine provides a decent amount of cpu, memory and storage locally to store all persistent data.
 The amount of cpus and memory depends on the required size of the expected `nail` control plane.
 A typical single socket server with 8-16 cores and 64GB of RAM and two NVMe drives of 1TB would be a good starting point.

-In a typical `kind` setup, a stateful set would loose the data once the `kind` cluster was terminated and started again.
+In a typical `kind` setup, a stateful set would lose the data once the `kind` cluster was terminated and started again.
 But there is a possibility to define parts of the local storage of the server to be provided to the `kind` cluster for the PVCs.
 With that, `kind` could be terminated and started again, for example to update and reboot the host os, or update `kind` itself and the data will persist.

 Example `kind` configuration for persistent storage on the hosts os: